 Once the device has been removed and the site prepped the ball grid array must now be re-soldered to the location.
 This step is similar to removing the device from the PCB on that the replacement device is subjected to a controlled time-temperature characteristic curve.
 Prior to placement solder paste can either be re-printed on to the site location or paste flux can be used for attachment.

-In any case a well-developed ball grid array rework process needs to be in place to insure a high first pass yield.
+In any case, a well-developed ball grid array rework process needs to be in place to ensure a high first pass yield.